Technology

 Step 5: Deep Learning & Neural Networks

 Deep learning uses neural networks to learn complex representations from data.
-Start with fully‑connected nets, then explore architectures tailored to images, text, and sequences.
+Start with fully‑connected networks, then explore architectures tailored to images, text, and sequences.

 • Neural basics: layers, activations, loss, backpropagation, optimizers.